Find a Doctor

-Hip arthroscopy is a minimally invasive outpatient surgical procedure performed by inserting a small camera into the joint and using specialized instruments to treat labrum or other cartilage tears, hip impingement, tendon tears, and/or bursitis.
+Hip arthroscopy is a minimally-invasive outpatient procedure performed by an experienced hip orthopedic surgeon who inserts a tiny camera into the joint and uses specialized tools to treat cartilage tears, hip impingement, tendon tears, or bursitis.

-Total hip replacement surgery is a commonly performed surgical procedure used to treat hip arthritis when movement is restricted and non-surgical alternatives prove unsuccessful for improving mobility and reducing pain.
+Total hip replacement surgery is a commonly performed surgical procedure used to treat hip arthritis when movement is restricted and non-surgical treatments haven’t helped to improve mobility or reduce pain.

-The types of arthritis treated by a total hip replacement include arthritis caused by wear and tear (osteoarthritis), traumatically-induced arthritis, and inflammatory arthritis (rheumatoid arthritis).
+The types of arthritis treated by a total hip replacement include arthritis caused by wear and tear (osteoarthritis), inflammatory arthritis (rheumatoid arthritis), and traumatically-induced arthritis.

-Outpatient joint replacement does not require hospitalization.
-Outpatient joint replacement, also known as same-day surgery, is an alternative route that patients can take to avoid an overnight stay at the hospital post-surgery.
-This option allows the patient to receive joint replacement surgery in an ambulatory surgical center while being given clearance to return home in under 24 hours.
+Outpatient joint replacement—also known as “same-day surgery”—does not require hospitalization.
+This option allows the patient to receive joint replacement surgery in an ambulatory surgical center and return home in under 24 hours.

 The benefits of outpatient total hip replacement surgery are lower out-of-pocket costs and a lower risk of postoperative infection.
 While it can be a safe and effective treatment option, outpatient joint replacement is not recommended for every patient.
 Talk to the hip care specialists at IBJI to determine if you are a candidate.

 Most people will be able to resume light household activities within four to six weeks after total hip replacement surgery.

 Return to all normal activities usually occurs after about two to three months, and complete recovery takes about six to twelve months following surgery.

 Once you heal and recover from total hip replacement surgery, you can enjoy low-impact activities such as walking, hiking, swimming, cycling, and golf.